Instructions

 4

-We use carefully selected mantras from ancient yogic and Vedic traditions, such as the Gayatri Mantra, Om Namah Shivaya, depending on the focus of the program.
+We use carefully selected mantras from ancient yogic and Vedic traditions, such as the Gayatri Mantra, Panchakshari, depending on the focus of the program.
 Each mantra is explained in detail before practice

 5